Experiential learning resources for the innovative educator

 3. “It’s too time-consuming.
 I have standards I need to meet and targets I need to cover.
-Other teaching strategies are faster.”
+Other teaching strategies are more efficient.”

 One of the great things about self-directed learning is that you can tackle a lot of content in one self-directed learning activity.
 It’s also about so much more than content.
-Yes, you can get that content in on top of a lot of incredible skill-building opportunities.
+You can get that content done on top of inserting many incredible skill-building opportunities.

 4. “I’m worried it’s going to be chaotic.”

-So why is self-directed learning so amazing?
-Why is self-directed learning not only beneficial to you but essential for your students to experience?
-Why is it worth making a change in your current approach?
+So let's get to it.
+Why is self-directed learning so amazing?
+Why is self-directed learning not only beneficial to you but essential for your students?
+Why is it worth making a change to your current approach?

 5 Benefits of Self-Directed Learning in the Classroom or Homeschool